keenanpayne/keenanpayne.com/_posts/2021-09-06-walking-quickly-then-slowly.md

 ---
 title:  "Walking quickly, then slowly"
+meta:
+  description: 'Are you aware of how fast you typically walk?'
 ---

 Boy, do I walk fast.
 It's as if the only thing that matters is getting from point A to point B. I feel built to move quickly.
 My long legs give me a stride designed for efficiency.
 Efficiency to... *walk*.